People Get Defensive Over Their "Am I The Jerk?" Stories

 Another User Comments:

 “YTJ.
 I also see in the comments you are going to fight with my answer regardless, but here goes.
 Yes, you should go after the person who sold you the fake/faulty tickets and are also entitled to your funds back.

 HOWEVER, the person you sold them to didn’t know that you bought them from someone else, and you sold them to this person saying they were good, valid tickets.
 It certainly isn’t their fault that you didn’t ensure the tickets were valid.

 You sold the tickets to a person relying on you, and therefore you owe them the funds, especially since it is up to you to go after the original seller.
 Why should they be out funds for your mistake?” mfruitfly

 Another User Comments:

 “YTJ.
 This is not out of your control.
 You had already paid expecting to go.
 Then you sold tickets, someone else paid, and found out it was a scam.
 You can refund them.
 That is not out of your control.
-That is fully in your control.

-Now, you getting the funds back from the original person who sold you the tickets – that may or may not happen, so that’s out of your control.
-You refunding someone you sold a faulty product to?
 Totally in your control.
 So, I say stop with the rationalization and passing the blame to someone else and do the right thing, refund and apologize, you can explain to them or not, be very apologetic, then go after the other person.”
 VictoryaChase

 Another User Comments:

 “YTJ, you owe the person you sold the defective tickets to a refund.
 The way it works is that if you sell a defective product, you refund the funds from the sale to the person you sold it to.

-If you want to go after the person you originally bought the defective product from, that’s up to you but it’s not your customer’s responsibility to go after them.
+And if you want to get back the funds you paid for the tickets, you go after the person that you bought them from.
+Not whoever may have sold them to him before he sold them to you.
 So you absolutely owe the person you sold the tickets their funds back and it’s your responsibility to refund them regardless of whether you can sort things out with the person that you bought them from.” thorleywinston

 0 points (0 votes)